btrettel/flt/docs/misc-todo.md

     - Other operators in `fmad` could benefit from this too.
 Anywhere a subtraction occurs (like the derivatives for division) could have a Sterbenz assertions version.
     - Sterbenz assertions could also check that the magnitude is small, though practically speaking this is probably satisfied if the normal Sterbenz conditions are met.
 - Switch `make check` to `make test` for consistency with folder name?
+- Conventions
+    - To avoid not checking return codes: If a subroutine has a return code, if the return code is not provided, `stop` on error.
+        - Alternatively, could something like `PetscCall` be used to always check the return code?